 The compliance function is included in the governance system and is responsible for assessing compliance risks and verifying controls related to operational risks.
-It supports the evaluation process of the control system and informs / reports to the Management and, as the case may be, VIG Compliance Group and / or VIG ERM on the evaluation of compliance risks and controls related to operational risks, as well as the measures established to correct deficiencies found.
+It supports the evaluation process of the control system and informs / reports to the Management and, as the case may be, VIG Compliance Group and / or VIG ERM on the evaluation of compliance risks and controls related to operational risks, as well as the measures established to correct deficiencies found and it is responsible for the application of the international sanctions, manages together with the AML appointed person the alerts received from the ASF, updates and endorses, if necessary, the internal documents on international sanctions.

-From an organizational point of view, the compliance function is an independent key function, which reports to the Directorate.
+From an organizational point of view, the compliance function is an independent key function, which reports to the Management Board.
 As main responsibilities, the compliance function has to ensure:

-- advising the management and the structures of the company regarding the compliance with the legal provisions in force - monitoring the legislative framework and evaluating the possible impact that legislative changes may have on the company's activity - proper identification and assessment of compliance risks - prevention of non-compliance - elaboration of the Compliance Plan including activities in the area of compliance and verifications of the operational risks.
+- advising the management and the structures of the company regarding the compliance with the legal provisions in force - monitoring the legislative framework and evaluating the possible impact that legislative changes may have on the company's activity - proper identification and assessment of compliance risks - prevention of non-compliance